The platform

 Six primitives.
 One runtime.

 These are the pieces your governance is made of.
-Every primitive is first-class in the model and version-managed.
+Every primitive is first-class in the model; Functions are version-managed.
 The cards below show each one with a concrete peek — a real schema fragment, a real Function signature, a real Form preview.

 Resources